db627/mywebclass-agile-docs/documentation/theme_1/theme_project_setup.md

 - Implement automated testing to ensure that the code is error-free and meets the quality standards.
 - Make sure deployment automatically to the staging and production environments.
 - Create a collaborative and agile development approach to ensure that the code is being developed efficiently and collaboratively.
+- Use tools such as GitHub actions and github for CI/CD

  4. Add SEO and Google Analytics Integration/Tracking
 - Make sure the website is being optimized for search engines with relevant keywords, meta descriptions, and title tags.